thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 In such cases, conversion to XML may actually compress the data by a multiple e.g. 10 times.

-# Example input - a hierarchical fixed width data format for postal addresses.
+# Example input - a hierarchical fixed width data format for postal addresses

 The fixed with data format is defined with a table of records, fields, positions, data types and field names.